Timing out Tuesday’s rain to snow shift

 Temperatures will peak this morning in the low 40s.
 Rain showers will be scattered during the morning commute.
-From 8-10 a.m. scattered showers will make the shift from rain to snow from the west to east as temperatures drop.
+From 8:00 a.m. to 10:00 a.m. scattered showers will make the shift from rain to snow from the west to east as temperatures drop.

 Snow showers will continue into the afternoon, but they will again be rather scattered.
-Any lingering snow will clear by 2-3 p.m.
+Any lingering snow will clear by 2:00 p.m. to 3:00 p.m.

 The best chance for accumulating snow will be in the Berkshires, but even the valley could get a coating of snow.